Navy Day (Russia): History

 The original version of the Russian Navy was founded in 1696 for the Tsardom of Russia.
-In the Soviet Union, Navy Day was established by a decree of the Council of People's Commissars of the USSR and the Central Committee of the VKPB of June 22, 1939 in June 1939; in connection with the Battle of Gangut.
-The holiday was canceled on October 1, 1980 by the Presidium of the Supreme Soviet.
-By the Decree of the President of Russia Vladimir Putin, Navy Day was reestablished.
+In the Soviet Union, Navy Day was established by a decree of the Council of People's Commissars of the USSR and the Central Committee of the VKPB of June 22, 1939 and to be celebrated annually on July 24; in connection with the Battle of Gangut.
+The holiday was moved to the last Sunday in July on October 1, 1980 by the Presidium of the Supreme Soviet.

 Main Naval Parade

+Overview

 Russia celebrates Navy Day with a 2-hour fleet review in St. Petersburg near the Neva River and the Port of Kronstadt, commonly known as the Main Naval Parade (Главный военно-морской парад).
 It was established by order of President Vladimir Putin on July 27, 2017 as the principal anniversary event in connection with Navy Day celebrations.
 According to Putin, the idea was conceived while he was reading historical literature on his Ilyushin presidential plane, during which he came across an article about a naval parade in Kronstadt during the Imperial era, after which he called Defense Minister Sergey Shoygu to order him to organize a similar type of event.
 The parade features ships and marine air force units from the Baltic, Black Sea, Northern and Pacific Fleets as well as the Caspian Flotilla.
 The naval parade starts at 11:00 AM, with the Commander-in-Chief of the Russian Navy (currently Admiral Nikolai Yevmenov) being the ceremonial commander of the fleet review formation.
 Holiday commemorative naval parades by ground units and fleet reviews are also held at naval bases all over the country, such as Sevastopol, Kaliningrad, Vladivostok, Severomorsk and Astrakhan.
 In 2020, a Naval Parade was held in the Dagestani city of Kaspiysk.

-Parades are also held by the Russian naval facility in Tartus in Syria.
-All commanders of the regional parades must report to the Commander-in-Chief of the Russian Navy before commencing their own parades via video conferencing.
+In 2023 and 2024 there were no Russian navy parades in occupied Sevastopol.
+In 2025, Sevastopol Governor Mikhail Razvozhayev said that the schedule for festive events will not be published, "for obvious reasons".